codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 max-width="60%"
 %}

-Once you have the token you can use the [Codefresh plugin for triggering Jenkins Jobs](https://github.com/codefresh-io/plugins/blob/new-pipeline/plugins/run-jenkins-job/README.md) in any pipeline like this:
+Once you have the token, you can use the [Codefresh plugin for triggering Jenkins Jobs](https://github.com/codefresh-io/plugins/blob/new-pipeline/plugins/run-jenkins-job/README.md) in any pipeline like this:

   `codefresh.yml`